Volunteer in Madagascar

 We also offer bespoke volunteering experiences for groups from 10-30 participants, including high schools, colleges, universities and corporate groups.
 Activities can include construction (e.g. school building), assisting with conservation research, or even English teaching.
 All activities are safe and fully risk assessed.
 Choose a programme which fits your needs!

 When the COVID-19 pandemic began, we suspended our volunteering programmes to protect our staff, volunteers, wildlife, and the communities we work with.
 In doing this we were closely following official advice, both in Madagascar and the UK.
 However, we are now looking forward to the future, when conservation volunteering in Madagascar can resume.
-Based on current information we hope this will be in the first half of 2021.
+Based on current information we hope this will be in the second half of 2021.

 If you would like to register your interest in future volunteering schemes, or be kept up to date on the latest progress towards this goal, leave your name and email address using the form below.